fabiod20/land-surface-temperature-evaluation-from-satellite-data/README.md

-<a name="myfootnote1">1</a>: data are not from the European Space Agency (ESA) Copernicus Sentinel-2 missions, as is erroneously reported on Kaggle.
+<a name="myfootnote1">1</a>: data are not from the European Space Agency (ESA) Copernicus Sentinel-2 missions, as erroneously reported on Kaggle.